OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Configuration

 Configurations of various systems can be stored in the datasets of this group.
 The datasets are designed so that global and network specific configurations can be stored.
+The Configuration can change and have not to be the same in each session.

 | Name | Parent object | Mandatory |
 |--|--|--|